-Supervisor Qualifications All adult supervisors must comply with the Working with Children Authority - Blue Cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity. $\checkmark$ A registered teacher must be appointed to maintain overall responsibility for the activity.
-V At least one adult supervisor is required to demonstrate capacity to perform an appropriate rescue procedure including using appropriate rescue aids.
-V
+Supervisor Qualifications All adult supervisors must comply with the Working with Children Authority - Blue Cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
+A registered teacher must be appointed to maintain overall responsibility for the activity. \checkmark

-Nuagee Beach Environmental Education Centre Curriculum Activity Risk Assessment At least one adult supervisor is required to be: A registered teacher with competence (knowledge and skills) and experience in kayaking and canoeing (inland water) and the potential hazards, with a statement of attainment from a RTO covering relevant kayaking and canoeing activities from the Sport , Fitness and Recreation Training Package or similar.
-Refer to the competencies outlined in the Inland Water Paddle-craft Australian Adventure Activity Good Practice Guide for guidance. ✓ OR An adult supervisor, working under the direct supervision of a registered teacher with Certificate III in Outdoor Leadership or Certificate III in Sport and Recreation, similar or higher.
+At least one adult supervisor is required to demonstrate capacity to perform an appropriate rescue procedure including using appropriate rescue aids.
+At least one adult supervisor is required to be: A registered teacher with competence (knowledge and skills) and experience in kayaking and canoeing (inland water) and the potential hazards, with a statement of attainment from a RTO covering relevant kayaking and canoeing activities from the Sport, Fitness and Recreation Training Package or similar.
 Refer to the competencies outlined in the Inland Water Paddle-craft Australian Adventure Activity Good Practice Guide for guidance.
-NBEEC teachers, in charge of running canoeing activities with visiting student groups, hold a canoeing qualificate familiar with canoeing sites utilised in the programs.
-One Unit Support Officer will be with the group and of to assist the NBEEC teacher.
-Visiting class teachers will support the NBEEC staff member with group management. n the water Facilities and Equipment Location must be suitable for the activity being undertaken.
-Undertake a reconnaissance of new or infrequently used locations to ascertain suitability. $\square$ Participants must wear Personal protective equipment appropriate to the conditions, to protect against sun, wind, rain, cold (e.g. hats, wetsuits, thermal underwear, fleece, enclosed footwear).
-1 Prescription spectacles and sunglasses, if worn, secured with a suitable restraint.
-V Lifejackets suitable to the location that comply with Australian Standards for PFD Level 50 or PFD Level 50S (previously known as PFD Type 2 and PFD Type 3) that are brightly coloured and are the correct size for the wearer and adjusted correctly must be worn at all times while on the water. Ø Participants must wear secured and correctly fitted helmets that comply with CE EN 1385:2012 for the duration of the activity when on moving water, where during the activity obstructions could impact the head (e.g. paddling among rocks, during rescue practice), where movement outside of the craft occurs on very slippery surfaces.
+V OR An adult supervisor, working under the direct supervision of a registered teacher with Certificate III in Outdoor Leadership or Certificate III in Sport and Recreation, similar or higher.
+Refer to the competencies outlined in the Inland Water Paddle-craft Australian Adventure Activity Good Practice Guide for guidance.
+NBEEC teachers, in charge of running canoeing activities with visiting student groups, hold a canoeing qualific are familiar with canoeing sites utilised in the programs.
+Additional NBEEC staff - Unit Support Officers, will we student groups on the water to assist the NBEEC teachers.
+Visiting class teachers will support the NBEEC staff members with group management. ork with Facilities and Equipment Location must be suitable for the activity being undertaken.
+Undertake a reconnaissance of new or infrequently used locations to ascertain suitability. lacksquare Participants must wear Personal protective equipment appropriate to the conditions, to protect against sun, wind, rain, cold (e.g. hats, wetsuits, thermal underwear, fleece, enclosed footwear). \checkmark Prescription spectacles and sunglasses, if worn, secured with a suitable restraint.
+V Lifejackets suitable to the location that comply with Australian Standards for PFD Level 50 or PFD Level 50S (previously known as PFD Type 2 and PFD Type 3) that are brightly coloured and are the correct size for the wearer and adjusted correctly must be worn at all times while on the water.
+V Participants must wear secured and correctly fitted helmets that comply with CE EN 1385:2012 for the duration of the activity when on moving water, where during the activity obstructions could impact the head (e.g. paddling among rocks, during rescue practice), where movement outside of the craft occurs on very slippery surfaces.
 Refer to the Paddle Australia - Safety Guidelines for helmet specifications.
 Equipment must be sized to match the ability and strength of students.

-A retirement schedule must be developed to replace plant and equipment by manufacturers' nominated
+V A retirement schedule must be developed to replace plant and equipment by manufacturers' nominated expiry date or when significant wear causes a hazard.
+V